 Gauguin’s fascination with Tahitian culture and its people is evident in this work, as he saw the island as an Edenic paradise, free from the perils of modernization and industrialization.
 “When Will You Marry?” reflects this perception, presenting Tahiti as a place of natural beauty and simplicity.

 – 3 –

 “The Card Players” by Paul Cézanne | $250 Million

 “Card Players” is a series of paintings created by the French Post-Impressionist artist Paul Cézanne between 1890 and 1895.
 These artworks depict groups of men playing cards, and they are considered some of Cézanne’s most important works.
 The painting which sold for $250 million is called “The Card Players” and was created by the artist between 1892-93.
 This artwork is considered one of the most significant paintings of the Post-Impressionist movement and is known for its bold colors and thick brushstrokes.
 It was sold to the Royal Family of Qatar in 2011 by the Greek shipping tycoon, George Embiricos and it is one of the most expensive painting ever sold.

-The “Card Players” series is also significant because it reflects Cézanne’s interest in capturing the everyday life of rural Provence.
-The men depicted in these paintings are peasant farmers, and their relaxed and natural poses reflect the simplicity and authenticity of rural life.
-The men are depicted in varying poses and expressions, with some appearing to be deep in thought and others looking directly at the viewer.
-The composition is carefully balanced, with the men and the table taking up the majority of the space in the painting.
+The “Card Players” series is notable for reflecting Cézanne’s interest in capturing the everyday life of rural Provence.
+The men featured in these paintings are peasant farmers, and their relaxed and natural poses reflect the simplicity and authenticity of rural life.
+The men appear in varying poses and expressions, with some lost in thought, while others look directly at the viewer.
+The composition is meticulously balanced, with the men and the table occupying the majority of the painting’s space.

 – 2 –